 What is ISO/IEC 17021?

 ISO/IEC 17021 is a standard that was created for assessing accreditation bodies to ensure that they are competent and that they conform to all types of management systems.
 These organizations are usually called certification bodies (CB) or registrars.
 A new version of ISO/IEC 17021 was published in 2015.
 The standard helps promise that the Certification Bodies are impartial and that the results of their audit are consistent.

 History of 17021

 The original ISO/IEC 17021 was published in 2006.
-As of this first publication, accredited IAF MLA management system certification bodies were given two years from the first date of publication to conform to the standard.
+According to this first publication, accredited IAF MLA management system certification bodies were given two years from the first date of publication to conform to the standard.
 In 2011, there was a revision that was focused on competence, and all CB were given two years to conform to the new standard.

 Related 17021 Standards